KevinPan2021/Sentiment-Analysis-DistilBERT/readme.md

 Introduction:
-	This project aims to preform Finetuning Using DistilBERT from HuggingFace
+	This project aims to finetune DistilBERT from HuggingFace on IMDB Movie Review Sentiment Analysis dataset.